lawrennd/old_talks/slides/2016-10-08-data-science-challenges.md

 ## Discrimination

-* Potential for explicit and implicit discrimination on the basis of race, religion, sexuality, health status
+* Potential for explicit and implicit discrimination on the basis of race, religion, sexuality, health status.

-* All prohibited under European law, but can pass unawares, or be implicit
+* All prohibited under European law, but can pass unawares, or be implicit.

 ## Marginalization

-* Credit scoring, insurance, medical treatment
+* Credit scoring, insurance, medical treatment.
-* What if certain sectors of society are under-represented in our aanalysis?
+* What if certain sectors of society are under-represented in our analysis?
 * What if Silicon Valley develops everything for us?

 ## Digital Revolution and Inequality?